vwala/docs/content/influencer/how-is-commission-paid.md

 ## Is PayPal required?

 The majority of stores prefer to use PayPal.
-However the store may choose to pay you via bank transfer or via in store credit (i.e. gift card, fixed amount discount code).
+However the store may choose to pay you via bank transfer or via in store credit (i.e. single use fixed amount discount code).

 ## What happens if a customer returns a product or changes their order?